robsontenorio/marina/multiple/README.md

 ![img_3.png](mary-proxy.png)

 > [!WARNING]
-> Remember that you have to point this domain on Cloudflare to the IP address of your **VPS**.
+> Remember you have configured Cloudflare to point to the IP address of your **VPS**.

 > [!WARNING]
 > There is no need to configure the SSL certificate.
 Cloudflare will do it for you.